Aliases for IRF4 Gene

 GeneCards Summary for IRF4 Gene

 IRF4 (Interferon Regulatory Factor 4) is a Protein Coding gene.
-Diseases associated with IRF4 include primary cutaneous diffuse large b-cell lymphoma, leg type and myeloma.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+Diseases associated with IRF4 include Myeloma and Multiple Myeloma.
+Among its related pathways are IL4-mediated signaling events and NF-kappaB Signaling.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is IRF3.

 UniProtKB/Swiss-Prot for IRF4 Gene